HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week4/session-plan.md

     this.time = time;
   }

-  // Get help from students to write this method! getTimeSincePost() {
+  // Get help from trainees to write this method! getTimeSincePost() {
     return new Date().getTime() - this.time.getTime();
   }

-  // Get help from students to write this method! hasSwearWord() {
+  // Get help from trainees to write this method! hasSwearWord() {
     const swearWords = ["crap", "damn"];
     const postWords = this.content.split(" ");